OUT AND ABOUT

-Famous throughout the world as the home of the Brontë Sisters, the beautiful town of Haworth is a quaint, hilly town around 20 minutes drive from Holdsworth House.
+Famous throughout the world as the home of the Brontë Sisters, the beautiful town of Haworth is a quaint, hilly town around 20 minutes from Holdsworth House by car.
 Step back in time to cobbled streets, boutique shops, tea rooms and apothecaries.

 BRONTË PARSONAGE MUSEUM, HAWORTH